 - You may tick the boxes on the tear-off right-hand side of a computer-printed prescription or complete a repeat prescription request form available at reception.
 Remember to indicate clearly which surgery or chemist you wish to collect the prescription from.
 The request can be handed in at reception or posted (if you enclose a stamped self-addressed envelope the prescription will be posted to you).

-- Send in the request by fax or letter, indicating clearly who you are, the medication (including dose) that you require and which site or pharmacy you wish to collect from.
+- Send in the request letter, indicating clearly who you are, the medication (including dose) that you require and which site or pharmacy you wish to collect from.

 Please allow Four full working days before collecting your prescription from a surgery and Five working days if collecting your medicines directly from a pharmacy.
 These times start the day after you have put your prescription request in.